-Are you looking forward to summer?
-(I am!)
-And do you feel like you really need some time to relax and unwind?
-(I do!)
-Then you’re undoubtedly looking for ways to simplify your life for the next two or three months.
-And that probably means you’re looking for ways to save time and energy on menu planning, food prep, and cooking.
-For me, those tasks take a lot of time, and I’m hoping to streamline them during the summer, while still feeding my family healthy and delicious meals.
 So I’ve been looking for ideas and asking my food blogger friends for their best simple or time-saving summer recipes.
 And they did not disappoint!
-Here are 15 quick and healthy summer meals, made from family-tested recipes.
+Here are 15 quick and healthy summer meals, made from family-tested recipes, that taste great and save you time and energy in the kitchen.
 Give them a try, and use the time you save to relax and have some fun!

-(Pin this post to find all of the recipes quickly and easily.)
+(Pin Quick and Healthy Summer Meals to find all of the recipes quickly and easily.)

 Quick and Healthy Flatbread Pizza Recipes from Little Family Adventure – Homemade pizza becomes quick and easy when you start with flatbread, focaccia, or a ready-made crust.
 Nicky shares 15 ideas for delicious homemade pizza that you can make in about 15 minutes.

 Salad with Grilled Chicken from CalmHealthySexy – This is one of my family’s summer favorites.
 We often grill extra chicken breasts, and we always have salad ingredients on hand.
 So we can throw together a big, healthy, delicious dinner salad in no time at all.

 Fresh and Easy Homemade Pico de Gallo from Simple Life of a Frugal Wife – Amanda’s quick and healthy pico de gallo (basically, easy and delicious fresh salsa) is a perfect topping for lots of summer meals.
 Use it to add a fresh and healthy kick to fajitas, tacos, chicken, fish, or eggs!